 I am also fascinated by the play of light and pattern on and within water and intend to explore this theme with a new series called 'Swimming with rainbows'.

-I still have work at Picturecraft Gallery in Holt, Norfolk, and I am now working toward a joint exhibition with Sara Johnson at the Aldeburgh 'Garage' gallery in July 2017 featuring recent work.
+I still have work at Picturecraft Gallery in Holt, Norfolk, and I have an exhibition from 6th to 18th October 2017 there.